cwschilly/tiresias/README.md

 ## Contributing

 `tiresias` is, of course, open-source.
 Feel free to [open issues](https://github.com/cwschilly/tiresias/issues/new), put up PRs with cool features, and generally ~~steal~~ use my IP.
+There's a short developer's guide in the
+`doc/` folder if you're interested in contributing.

-If you do use the code, I would appreciate a citation.
+And if you do use the code, I would appreciate a citation.

 ---